 An undergraduate student will have a one-to-one supervision each week.
 The Faculty offers on average 12 lecture courses each term.
 In addition first-year students have regular discussion groups and logic classes, and there are regular discussion groups for second year students.

 Philosophy is a relatively small subject in the University and, in common with many colleges, Magdalene usually expects to admit one or (occasionally) two students in Philosophy each year.
-In addition, students occasionally change to Philosophy from another subject for Part II (the third year of their degree).
-In recent years the University has received roughly 5 applications for every offer of a Philosophy place made.
+In recent years the University has received roughly five applications for every offer of a Philosophy place made.

 Since Philosophy is not usually taught in schools, it is not always easy for students to tell whether they are suited to the subject.
 If you enjoy marshalling arguments pro and con on general issues, if you enjoy puzzle-solving of various kinds, if you enjoy subjects like maths which emphasise rigorous thought, then you might well find that Philosophy is the right subject for you.
 But to get a real feel for the character of the subject, you need to read some Philosophy.